flysand7/essence-os/help/API Documentation.md

 The `EsMutex` structure contains a mutex.
 It should be initialised to zero.
 When the mutex is no longer needed, it can be destroyed with `EsMutexDestroy`.
 A mutex must not be acquired when it is destroyed.

 To acquire a mutex, call `EsMutexAcquire` with a pointer to the mutex.
 To release a mutex, call `EsMutexRelease`.
 A thread must not attempt to acquire a mutex it already owns, and it must not attempt to release a mutex it does not own.

+When a thread is waiting for a mutex to be released so that it may acquire it, the thread will not consume CPU time.
+This allows other threads to run instead, or if there are none, then it gives the CPU an opportunity to reduce its power consumption.
+As a side effect, this means there is some delay after a thread waits for a mutex before it wakes up and continues executing.
+If this behaviour is undesirable, consider using `EsSpinlock` instead.

 ## Example